The Sketchbook of Wisdom: Now Available at a Special Discount

 Even leaving aside his generous contributions to the world of investing, Graham was an extraordinary man who left the world with invaluable lessons.

-This one especially – of daily being foolish, creative, and generous – can certainly help us lead a wonderful life.
+This one especially – of daily being foolish, creative, and generous – can certainly help us lead wonderful lives.